IlanCosman/scuba/README.md

 Scuba is highly inspired by [Fisher][] and operates similarly.
 What are the advantages and disadvantages?
 What's simply different?

-**TLDR:** Scuba is similar to the [prposed fisher 4.0][], but faster, simpler, better maintained, and more in line with fish design philosophy.
+**TLDR:** Scuba is similar to the [proposed fisher 4.0][] but faster, simpler, better maintained, and more in line with fish design philosophy.
 Unlike Fisher, Scuba does not support file-based configuration or dependencies.

 ### Advantages